 When not at school, Mrs. Porter and her husband travel with a group called Let’s Start Talking – sharing conversational English throughout the world.
 She also loves to walk.
 Her favorite spots for walking include Alki, Twin Falls, Mercer Slough Nature Park, and both of her two favorite islands, Mercer Island and Kauai.

 Margo received a BA from Washington State University.
 She earned her teaching certification from Seattle Pacific University.
 Her first teaching experience was at St. George School in Seattle.
-This is her seventh year at St. Monica where she works as an aide in the school and is Director of Extended Care.
-Her favorite hobbies include; power walking, hiking, skiing, kayaking and cooking.
+This is her eighth year at St. Monica where she works as an aide in the school and is Director of Extended Care.
+Her favorite hobbies include; walking, hiking, skiing, kayaking and cooking.

 Shanni Perez is new to St. Monica's staff and is honored to be a part of the St. Monica community.
 She attended Western Washington University in Bellingham for college and graduated in 2015 with a degree in human services and Spanish allowing her to learn a lot about caring for people in all situations and circumstances.
 While in college she was involved with Newman Catholic Campus Ministry coordinating RCIA and Confirmation.

 After graduation from Western Washington University, she attended graduate school at Seattle University to earn her Master In Teaching degree.
 Shanni was a student teacher in a third grade classroom at Stevenson Elementary in Bellevue and gained experience working with a variety of learners.
 She was able to continue working with third graders as a teacher at Saint Joseph school in Issaquah.
 Catholic education is important to her and she loves being able to share her faith with her students.
 She is very happy to now have the opportunity to teach at St. Monica School!
 She knows it is an awesome school and is looking forward to working with her fellow teachers, parents, and incoming fourth grade students of St. Monica achieve all they can!